SimonLodal/xenum/docs/README.md

 	randNum = Fruits::apple.getRandNum(0, 0); // => 5
 	randNum = Fruits::apple.getRandNum(1, 1); // => 8
 	randNum = Fruits::apple.getRandNum(2, 3); // => -9

+## Example: Lookup enum-values by identifier or custom property value
+fromIdentifier() is generated in the container class, by default (can be turned off by a feature option).
+This allows lookup of enum-value by identifier string.

+You can also look up enum-values by the value of custom properties.
+This is not enabled by default since it requires that all the values of a given custom property are unique.
+It is be enabled by a feature option.

+Here we add lookup to the multi-level array custom property (and a few custom property values to each enum-value).

+### Create the xenum
+In your header file:

+	#include <xenum5/Xenum.hpp>
+	#define XENUM5_Fruits(D,V,C)					\
+		D(C, my::ns::, Fruits, Fruit, int16_t, , (		\
+			(RandNum, int, , 2, (,ext))			\
+		))							\
+		V(C, apple, ((5,3,7), (11,8), (-22, 44, 1, -9)))	\
+		V(C, orange, ((19,4)))					\
+		V(C, lemon, ((-17)))

+- We added the 5th argument, "(,ext)".
+This is the optional list of feature options for this custom property.
+- The second feature option says to implement lookup as "ext", which is the recommended implementation method.
+The default is "off".
+Other possibilities are "inl" for inline implementation, and "cxp" for constexpr inline implementation.

+Trigger code generation as usual:
+- Header part:

+	XENUM5_DECLARE(Fruits)
+- Source part:

+	XENUM5_DEFINE(Fruits)

+### Use the xenum
+Two different lookup methods are now generated in the container class (Fruits):

+	// Throws on failure
+	static Fruit _fromRandNum(const int& q);
+	// On failure, just returns false and does not alter the result value static bool _fromRandNum(const int& q, Fruit& result) noexcept;

+So:

+	Fruit fresult;
+	fresult = Fruits::_fromRandNum(-22); // => fresult=Fruits::apple
+	fresult = Fruits::_fromRandNum(4); // => fresult=Fruits::orange
+	fresult = Fruits::_fromRandNum(-17); // => fresult=Fruits::lemon
+	fresult = Fruits::_fromRandNum(27); // => exception; no such RandNum value

+	bool bresult;
+	bresult = Fruits::_fromRandNum(-22, fresult); // => bresult=true, fresult=Fruits::apple
+	bresult = Fruits::_fromRandNum(4, fresult); // => bresult=true, fresult=Fruits::orange
+	bresult = Fruits::_fromRandNum(-17, fresult); // => bresult=true, fresult=Fruits::lemon
+	bresult = Fruits::_fromRandNum(27, fresult); // => bresult=false, fresult not touched

+### constexpr lookup
+If you define the lookup implementation as "cxp" (instead of "ext"), you still get the above fromRandNum() methods (but now inlined), and an additional set of methods with "cxp" prefix:

+	static constexpr Fruit _cxpFromRandNum(const int& q);
+	static constexpr bool _cxpFromRandNum(const int& q, Fruit& result) noexcept;

+They work like the non-constexpr variants, only difference is that they work at compile time.
+On the other hand they are very inefficient at runtime, so you should always use the non-constexpr variants at runtime.

 ## Reference
 ### XENUM5_$suffix